illumio/illumio-py/docs/source/user/advanced.rst

 The PCE can provide visibility and enforcement for Kubernetes and OpenShift container orchestration clusters, representing them as :class:`ContainerCluster <illumio.infrastructure.ContainerCluster>` objects.
-Container clusters in turn are made up of ``ContainerWorkload``s, which are governed by :class:`ContainerWorkloadProfile <illumio.infrastructure.ContainerWorkloadProfile>` objects.
+Container clusters in turn are made up of ``ContainerWorkload`` objects, which are governed by :class:`ContainerWorkloadProfile <illumio.infrastructure.ContainerWorkloadProfile>` objects.